RiccardoPP/swap.to.it/README.md

-# Trade.to.it
+# Swap.to.it
-Parking page for trade.to.it
+Parking page for swap.to.it